uchuhimo/amanda/docs/design.md

 - Every op has a unique name among all ops in the same graph.
 - Every input port has a unique name among all input ports in the same op.
 So does every output port.

-For anonymous ops and ports in some kinds of graphs (e.g. graphs from PyTorch), we will assign a unique name for them based on ops' type or ports' order.
+- For anonymous ops and ports in some kinds of graphs (e.g. graphs from PyTorch), we will automatically assign a unique name for them based on ops' type or ports' order.

 ### A realistic example